belochenko/EagerBroker/README.md

 # Eager Broker Project

 This project implements the Eager Broker, a system for making buy/sell decisions in the stock market based on predefined conditions.
+To correctly simulate the entire system develop Stock Exchange.

 # Considerations and Approach